-The NVP study provided several lines of evidence indicating that sea otters in the most heavily oiled portions of western Prince William Sound (WPWS), at northern Knight and Naked islands, have not recovered from oil-related injury (Bodkin et al. 1999, in press; Dean et al. 2000; Monson et al. 2000).
+The NVP study provided several lines of evidence indicating that sea otters in the most heavily oiled portions of western Prince William Sound (WPWS), at northern Knight and Naked islands, have not recovered from oil-related injury (Bodkin et al. 1999; Dean et al. 2000; Monson et al. 2000).
 The sea otter population at northern Knight has not increased between 1993-99 (the period for which we have aerial survey data), with numbers remaining at about half the estimated pre-spill abundance.
 Sea otters in oiled areas show reduced survival, relative to prespill rates (Bodkin et al. 1999; Monson et al. 2000).
-Levels of CYP1A were higher in sea otters from Knight Island than from unoiled reference areas, suggesting continued exposure to residual oil may be affecting recovery of the species.
+Levels of CYP1A are higher in sea otters from Knight Island than from unoiled reference areas, suggesting continued exposure to residual oil may be affecting recovery of the species.
 Additionally, increased proportions of larger-sized individuals of several sea otter prey species were identified at northern Knight, consistent with reduced predation and lack of recovery of the sea otter population in that area (Dean et al. 2000).

 The sea otter component of this proposal builds on previous EVOS research (93045, 95025-99025) to develop a statistically sensitive and cost-effective program that will continue to track the WPWS sea otter population and nearshore ecosystem recovery, and investigate the effects of chronic oil exposure on sea otters.
-We will address the following questions: (1) are sea otters increasing in abundance in the most heavily oiled areas, and in western PWS overall ? and (2) has survival of sea otters returned to pre-spill rates?
+We will address the following questions: (1) are sea otters increasing in abundance in the most heavily oiled areas, and in western PWS overall (aerial surveys suspended in 2001)?
+(2) has survival of sea otters returned to pre-spill rates? and (3) has exposure of sea otters to residual oil declined over time?

 Question 1 will be answered by continued aerial surveys of sea otter abundance at appropriate intervals to monitor the population and test predictions of a previously developed sea otter population model (Restoration study 99043; Udevitz et al. 1996).
-Surveys were done in 1999 and 2000, and will be conducted again in 2002.
-Sea otter aerial surveys were suspended in 2001, based on fiscal considerations and the need to re-sample sea otter survival and the bioindicator cytochrome P450 1A in that year.
-This element is a continuation of work proposed and approved in Project 99423, and initiated in FY 1999.
+Surveys were done in 1999 and 2000, and will be conducted again in 2002 and 2003.
+This element is a continuation of work proposed and approved in Project 99423, and initiated in Project 99423.

 Question 2, regarding survival rates of sea otters, involves a modeling effort that utilizes ages-atdeath of sea otters recovered as carcasses on beaches (Monson et al. 2000).
-This element was not initially included as part of Project 99423, but due to the compelling evidence of long-term injury provided by the modeling results in late 1999, the carcass surveys were added for FY2000-01 (supplementary funding provided in February 2000).
-We propose that carcass surveys be conducted again in 2002.
+This element was not initially included as part of Project 99423, but due to the compelling evidence of long-term injury provided by the modeling results in late 1999, the carcass surveys were added for FY2000 (supplementary funding provided in February 2000).
+We propose that carcass surveys be conducted again in 2001.